 What Can Creditors Do Now to Improve its Accounts Receivable Process for the Future?

 The first step creditors should take to improve their accounts receivable process is to establish written policies and procedures for managing company receivables.
-The policies should include standard operating procedures that establish timelines and methods for contacting customers regarding outstanding invoices.
-These contacts should start as soon as the first invoice is issued.
-These contacts should include, at a minimum:
+The guidelines should include standard operating procedures that establish timelines and methods for contacting customers regarding outstanding invoices.
+These contacts should start as soon as the first invoice is issued and should include, at a minimum:

 - Reminder emails of approaching due dates, when appropriate;